 Show your awesomeness

-The kind of work samples you should submit depends on which job role you wish to apply for.
+The kind of work samples you should submit depends on which education you wish to apply for.

 Read more below for each course.

 For you who want to visualize the future in gaming

 You will need to demonstrate any or all of the following:

 An artistic background means that you know how to paint, sculpt, or design and have an understanding of perspective, value, form, function, color, lighting, composition, etc.